adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

 [...]
 ```

-If you exclude more pages than you include, you may want to  and explicitly define the pages for which PDF documents should be generated.
+If you exclude more pages than you include, you may want to explicitly define the pages for which PDF documents should be generated.
-We call that the `explicit` mode, it can be enabled in your configuration file:
+This behaviour is called the `explicit` mode, it can be enabled in your configuration file:

 ```yaml
 plugins: